Vopaaz/checkpointing/docs/index.md

 When the function is called later with the same arguments, it automatically skips the function execution, retrieves the cached value and return.

+[^1]: We take the alternative definition of the "pure function", meaning that it only has property 2:
+"the function has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams)".
+We do allow the return value to vary due to changes in non-local variables and other factors, as it's often the case in project development.

 For example,

 ```python